Divyanshi-23/Divyanshi-23/README.md

 ###

-<p align="left">Currently: Btech student at Baderia Global Institute of Engineering and Management</p>
+<p align="left">I am a Btech student at Baderia Global Institute of Engineering and Management</p>

 ###